 Artist of the Week: L. Scooter Morris, Sculpted Paintings

 A Sensory Illusionist, Morris brings abstraction into the visceral.
-She paints in a layered technique that allows the viewer, the collector, to move beyond a cognitive understanding of her work and feel her message through the illusionary tactile experience as if they were touching the work.
+She paints in a layered technique that allows the viewer, the collector, to move beyond a cognitive understanding of her work and feel her message through the illusionary tactile experience as if they were touching her sculpted paintings.

 Growing up in Pittsburgh, PA, Morris was exposed at an early age to the art of the Carnegie Museum before attending the renowned Tyler School of Art.
 She received her BFA from University of Southern California, followed by post-grad work at UCLA.
 Drawn to the unique atmosphere and light of the Southwest, she established herself in Santa Fe, NM, where she lives and keeps her studio today.

 Morris' sculpted paintings appear to be representational, yet they are ethereal and abstract.